Teaspoons to Grams Conversion Calculator

 How to Convert Teaspoons to Grams

-To convert a teaspoon measurement to a gram measurement, multiply the volume by 4.928922 times the density of the ingredient or material.
+To convert a measurement in teaspoons to grams, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in grams per teaspoon (g/tsp).

-Thus, the volume in grams is equal to the teaspoons multiplied by 4.928922 times the density of the ingredient or material.
+Thus, the weight in grams is equal to the volume in teaspoons multiplied by 4.9289 times the density (in g/mL) of the ingredient, substance, or material.

 Teaspoons and grams are both commonly used to measure cooking ingredients.